zigojacko/Visual-Form-Builder/readme.txt

 1. Drag and drop the elements to put them in order.
 1. Click Save Form to save your changes.

-= What's the deal with the fieldsets? =

-Fieldsets, a way to group form fields, are an essential piece of this plugin's HTML.
-As such, at least one fieldset is required and must be first in the order.
-Subsequent fieldsets may be placed wherever you would like to start your next grouping of fields.

 = Can I use my own verification system such as a CAPTCHA? =

 Because of the accessibility and usability problems inherent with a CAPTCHA system, Visual Form Builder will not be using such a system.

-Other methods of SPAM prevention will be explored to further enhance protection of your forms.
+Visual Form Builder uses a [text CAPTCHA](http://textcaptcha.com/).
+If you decide to upgrade to Visual Form Builder Pro, you will gain [Akismet](https://akismet.com/) support.

-= I'm not getting any emails!
-What's wrong? =
+= Emails are not being sent =

+*Note*: Form submissions will always be saved in the database whether or not the email was sent.

+**Check SPAM folder**

+A quick look in the SPAM folder will tell you if the emails are being routed into the folder.
+If so, simply train your email client to not treat those emails as SPAM

+**Configure your site to use SMTP**

 Some people have reported that after the form is submitted, no email is received.
 If this is the case for you, it typically means that your server or web host has not properly configured their SMTP settings.

 Try using a plugin such as [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/) to correct the issue.

-= Something in my theme isn't working anymore.
-What's wrong? =
+**Set the Reply-To email to a same domain email**

+Setting up SMTP will get you part of the way there.
+For most, it solves the problem.
+For others, it requires additional configuration

+If you find that emails are not being sent, you should first confirm that you have completed all of the details in the `Form Settings > Email section`.
+Next, be sure to set the Reply-To option to an email that exists on the same domain as your WordPress site.

+**Possible mod_security conflict**

+Some servers are overzealous in their restrictions on the $_POST object and will block anything with certain keywords.
+Check your server logs and look for any 403 Forbidden or 500 Internal Server errors.
+If you notice these errors when submitting a form, contact your host and find out if there are any restrictions.

+**Enable local mail for your domain**

+Be sure to enable local mail delivery for your domain.
+Disabling local mail delivery is common if you are using an external mail server, but can cause bounce-backs saying the email user does not exist.

+Also, if possible, check your server’s email logs or have your host check them for you and see if it’s refusing to send an email.
+It’s possible your email server is attempting to send the emails but can’t for missing mail resources, security, SPAM filtering, or other technical problems.

+= Resolving Theme or Plugin Conflicts =

 Visual Form Builder is built using preferred WordPress coding standards.
 In many cases, some theme authors or plugin developers do not follow these standards and it causes conflicts with those that do follow the standards.
 The two most common issues have to do with either jQuery or CSS.